-Program Revenues and Expenses - Business-Type Activities (in thousands)
+Revenues by Utility - Business-Type Activities

 FINANCIAL ANALYSIS OF THE GOVERNMENTAL FUNDS

 The focus of the City's governmental funds is to provide information on near-term inflows, outflows, and balances of expendable resources.
 Such information is useful in assessing the City's financing requirements.
 In particular, the unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.